debola31/100-days-of-code/log.md

 1. Finish the Hands on Guide to Machine Learning.
 2. Complete a refresher tutorial on C++.
 3. Complete multiple projects in the ROS Robotics project book.

+### Day 2: September 17, 2019

+**Today's Progress**: This day I finished Chapter 2 of the Hands-on Machine Learning Book.
+I set up my Kaggle Account Profile and wrote a test script to automate downloading data from Kaggle using their command line API.

+**Thoughts**: It's interesting that kaggle has an API to automatically download data.
+It's mentioned in the machine learniatng book that you should automate as many steps of the ML process as you can including data gathering so it's nice to see their supporting best practices.